1Birdo/rcat/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments
 - Original Netcat tool by Hobbit
 - Nmap Project's Ncat implementation
 - Tokio async runtime maintainers
 - Rustls TLS library contributors
-- The Rust community for excellent crates and tools
+- The Rust community for crates and tools
 ---

 *For bug reports and feature requests, please open an issue on GitHub.* 🐛